davveo/tsquare/srv/settlement-srv/README.md

-# User Service(用户服务)
+# Settlement Service

-This is the User service
+This is the Settlement service

 Generated with

 ```
-micro new user-srv --namespace=go.micro --type=service
+micro new settlement-srv --namespace=go.micro --type=service
 ```

 ## Getting Started